pychthonic/mammoth-flask-blog/README.md

 It looks good on both computers and mobile phones.

-It uses Talisman and other precautions for security against XSS attacks and SQL injections.
+It uses Talisman and other precautions for protection against XSS attacks and SQL injections.

 The code needs to be cleaned up and pep8-ified.
 I'm going to add a little bit more functionality to the nba stat search, clean the code up so it's easier to read, then put it up online.
 I'll post the link when that happens.